Find the exact value of s in the given interval that has the give... | Channels for Pearson+

 Introduction to the Unit Circle

-Trigonometric functions have different signs in different quadrants of the unit circle.
-The interval [π, 3π/2] corresponds to the third quadrant, where both sine and cosine are negative.
-Recognizing the quadrant is essential for determining the correct angle that satisfies the given secant value, as it influences the sign and value of the trigonometric functions.
+The coordinate plane is divided into four quadrants, each affecting the signs of the trigonometric functions.
+For the interval [π, 3π/2], we are in the third quadrant, where the tangent function is positive.
+Recognizing the quadrant helps in determining the correct angle that satisfies the given trigonometric equation.

 Recommended video: